volkodavs/dropwizard-guice-example/README.md

 that is used for fortune-telling or seeking advice.

+## Why DI Framework

-Dependency injection is a technique whereby one object supplies the dependencies of another object.A dependency is an object that can be used (a service).
+Dependency injection is a technique whereby one object supplies the dependencies of another object.
+A dependency is an object that can be used (a service).

+### Dependency injection types
+* *constructor injection:* the dependencies are provided through a class constructor.
+* *setter injection:* the client exposes a setter method that the injector uses to inject the dependency
+* *interface injection:* the dependency provides an injector method that will inject the dependency into any client passed to it.
+Clients must implement an interface that exposes a setter method that accepts the dependency

 ## Why Google Guice